Urwerk UR-202 White Shark

 July 14, 2010

-The patented central carousel is the nerve centre of the satellite complication.
-It not only enables the rotating hour satellites, but also the high-precision manoeuvres performed by the three telescopic minute hands.
-The carousel is a technical tour-de-force requiring fabrication tolerances down to three micros.
+The patented central carousel is the nerve center of the satellite complication.
+It not only enables the rotating hour satellites, but also the high-precision maneuvers performed by the three telescopic minute hands.
+The carousel is a technical tour-de-force requiring fabrication tolerances down to three microns.

 Two turbines are visible on the back of the UR-202 "White Shark" and these are coupled to the rotor to regulate the winding system of the watch.
 The turbines are controlled by a three position selector lever.
 In mode "FREE", the two turbines spin freely enabling maximum winding of the mainspring.
 In mode "Sport", the two turbines spin with resistance, acting like pneumatic brakes that reduce the winding efficacy wound by 1/3rd.
 In mode "STOP", the turbines are locked and block the rotor from winding at all, although the watch can still be manually wound if necessary.